Pinterest has been instrumental in growing my blog traffic and followers across my social media accounts.

 Normally, I’ll have around 10 – 15 images from my blog to upload as Pins with links back to my blog.

-This means I’ll create around 75 Pins on average from each blog post.
+This means I’ll create around 75 Pins on average from each blog post and helps increase traffic to my blog

 What if you have a blog or website that isn’t particularly visual?

 This website doesn’t rely on images as it is mainly informative.
-So how do I create images for each blog post?
+So how do I create images for each blog post and increase traffic to my blog?

 By using Canva!